Sunday, June 2 – Saturday, June 8, 2019

 Tour cost is included.
 We will meet you at Naples Airport or Rail Station and escort you by private van to your Palazzo home for the week, and take you back to Naples Airport or Rail Station at the end of the tour.

-Includes daily ground transportation by air conditioned van, all excursion costs, all gourmet breakfasts, lunches, dinners and wine, when dining at accommodations.
-Luxury air conditioned Palazzo accommodations with ensuite bathrooms are included.
+Includes daily ground transportation to excursions by air conditioned van, all excursion costs, all gourmet breakfasts, lunches, dinners and wine, when dining at accommodations.
+Luxury air conditioned Palazzo accommodations with en suite bathrooms are included.

 $3450 pp double occupancy